ITRS-Group/cordial/docs/tools/geneos/geneos_add.md

 The default configuration file format and extension is `json`.
 There will be support for `yaml` in future releases for easier human editing.

-Gateways and SANs are given a configuration file based on the templates configured for the different components.
+Gateways, SANs and Floating probes are given a configuration file based on the templates configured for the different components.

 ```